Mushroom Stuffing

 This post may contain affiliate links.
 Please read our disclosure policy.

-Ingredients to Make Mushroom Stuffing
+Mushroom Stuffing Ingredients

 Ingredients for recipe: loaf French bread, butter, salt and pepper, onion, soy sauce, oil, sliced mushrooms, celery, fresh sage, thyme, and rosemary, garlic cloves, and broth.